The LIVE555TM Proxy Server

 Proxying one or more 'advertised' back-end streams

-This server application can also set up proxying for a back-end stream that's advertised using a "REGISTER" or "REGISTER_REMOTE"
+This server application can also set up proxying for a back-end stream that's advertised using a "REGISTER"

 (This advertisement - which specifies the "rtsp://" URL of the back-end stream - can be sent either by the back-end server itself,